uschpc/webportal-netlify-gatsby/src/user-support/ticket-submission.md

  - Commands that give you an error
  - A link to the website or GitHub repository for the software
  - A link to the installation directions

+If you're requesting a **consultation**, please include:

+ - Your top 3 preferred dates and times to meet
+ - The type of consultation you're requesting
+ - Any relevant details or specific topics you'd like to discuss